LatticeDiversity/latticediversity.github.io/_committee_members/finnstokes.markdown

 pronouns: they/them
 position: Research Fellow at UofA, Australia
 headshot: finnstokes.webp
-email: f.stokes@fz-juelich.de
+email: finn.stokes@adelaide.edu.au
 joined: 2022-09-15
 ---
 Finn completed their PhD at the University of Adelaide in Australia in 2018.
-They are currently employed as a postdoctoral researcher at the Jülich Supercomputing Centre at Forschungszentrum Jülich in Germany.
+They are currently employed as a Ramsay Fellow at the University of Adelaide in Australia.
 They have a history of involvement with LGBTQIA+ advocacy groups, and have extensive experience with designing and enforcing codes of conduct.